cweijan/vscode-database-client/README.md

 * `vscode-mysql.maxTableCount`: The maximum table count shown in the tree view.
 (Default is **500**) -->

 ## Future Plain
-- Record sql execute history.
-- Ssl connect
+- Ssl connect.
-- bookmark
+- Bookmark sql.